jobarr-amzn/.github/README.md

-## My Project
+## amazon-ion/.github

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
+This repository contains default community health files for the `amazon-ion` GitHub organization.

 ## Security